massoncheg/forgejo-docs/docs/admin/actions.md

 The [OCI
 images](https://code.forgejo.org/forgejo/-/packages/container/runner/versions)
-are built from the Dockerfile [found in the source directory](https://code.forgejo.org/forgejo/runner/src/branch/main/Dockerfile).
+are built from the Dockerfile which is [found in the source directory](https://code.forgejo.org/forgejo/runner/src/branch/main/Dockerfile).
 It contains the `forgejo-runner` binary.

 ```shell